frank-f-trafton/prod_ui_docs/docs/reference/widgets.md

 * Containers (of other widgets)

-* Informational or cosmetic elements, like this text
+* Informational or cosmetic elements, like text labels

 ## Root Widget